trento-project/docs/guides/manual-installation.md

 update-ca-certificates
 ```

-Configure trento using the `/etc/trento/agent.yaml` file and make sure to use `https` for the `server-url` parameter.
+Configure trento using the `/etc/trento/agent.yaml` file, and make sure to use `https` for the `server-url` parameter.
 Refer to https://documentation.suse.com/sles-sap/trento/html/SLES-SAP-trento/index.html#sec-trento-installing-trentoagent for more details.

 Example agent.yaml content: